PennyLaneAI/pennylane/doc/introduction/compiling_workflows.rst

 The best supported and default compiler is the `Catalyst hybrid compiler
 <https://github.com/pennylaneai/catalyst>`__.
 Catalyst allows you to compile the entire
-quantum-classical workflow, including any optimization loops, which allows for optimized performance, and the ability to run the entire workflow on accelerator devices as appropriate.
+quantum-classical workflow, including any optimization loops.
+This maximizes performance and enables running the entire workflow on accelerator devices.

-In addition, PennyLane also supports compiling restricted programs via CUDA Quantum.
+In addition, PennyLane also supports compiling restricted programs via CUDA Quantum; see the CUDA Quantum section below for more details.

 Installing compilers
 --------------------